fbpx

 Your chiropractor will likely take you through a number of exercises and imaging tests (such as X-Ray and MRI) to diagnose your pain and formulate a treatment plan.

-They will often use manual therapeutic techniques — such as spinal adjustments and manipulations, mobilisations, muscle and soft tissue massage and electro therapies — and specialised machines, such as a TENS machine, to help treat your pain.
+They will often use manual therapeutic techniques — such as spinal adjustments and manipulations, mobilisations, muscle and soft tissue massage and electro therapies — and focus in ond machines, such as a TENS machine, to help treat your pain.

 Chiropractic care is most commonly sought for spine-related disorders, back pain, headachespostural issuessciatica and joint pain